dstackai/dstack/docs/docs/dev-environments.md

 </div>

-`dstack apply` automatically provisions an instance, uploads the contents of the repo (incl. your local uncommitted changes), and set ups an IDE on the instance.
+`dstack apply` automatically provisions an instance, uploads the contents of the repo (incl. your local uncommitted changes), and sets up an IDE on the instance.

 !!! info "Windows"
     On Windows, `dstack` works both natively and inside WSL.
 But, for dev environments,